ReWrite-Media/makecode/blocks/hai2025/shelter2.md

 # Add to it's model

 ## Step 1
-Train the agent on how to craft a crafting table.
+Train the agent on how to craft a door.

 #### ~ tutorialhint
 Doors should be made out of wood.